 Improving Basic Healthcare Service Delivery in Cameroon by Promoting Innovative Whistle-blowing Techniques

-The project aimed to reinforce transparency, accountability, participation and integrity in public hospitals in Cameroon by raising patient awareness of healthcare rights and providing an independent mechanism to report instances of corruption.
+The project aimed to reinforce transparency, accountability, participation and integrity in public hospitals in Cameroon by raising awareness of healthcare rights amongst the patients and providing an independent mechanism to report instances of corruption.

-In 2010, Cameroon’s National Anti-corruption Commission (CONAC) evaluated the intensity of corruption in public hospitals at 8/10, which was exceptionally high.
-Among the causes for the high score was a weak whistle-blowing mechanism.
+In 2010, Cameroon’s National Anti-Corruption Commission (CONAC) rated the intensity of corruption in public hospitals at 8/10, which was exceptionally high.
+Amongst the causes for the high score was a weak whistle-blowing mechanism.

-- Hospital Directors trained on measures to remedy corruption situations in hospitals.
-Implementation of new policy & practice
+- Hospital directors were trained on measures to redress corruption in hospitals.
+Awareness raisingConsultation

-- Hospital Directors were able to identify how corruption was manifesting within services.
+- Hospital directors were able to identify how corruption was exerted within services.
 For example, 61% of complaints related to fraud and 35% to bribery.

-Following the pilot period, TI-Cameroon is working with the Ministry of Health to sustain the project.
+Following the pilot period, TI-Cameroon is working with the Ministry of Health how to continue the project.

 - A portion of patients were found to be illiterate and in need of support from outreach staff to submit reports.
-Many people in poorer communities are also unable to afford mobile phones and require access to a more traditional paper-based system.
+Many people in poorer communities are also unable to afford mobile phones and hence required access to a more traditional paper-based system.

-- Raising awareness of patient rights should include awareness of the latest costs of healthcare services and medicines, as this will help to combat informal payments.
+- Raising awareness for patient rights should include information on the current costs for healthcare services and medicines, as this will help to fight corruption.

-- It is important to gather case studies about the positive impacts of reporting, so that communities can see the practical difference it can make.
+- It is important to gather case studies on the positive impacts of reporting, so that communities can see the practical difference that it can make.